RobbieW69/7DTD-Mods-A21/README.md

 ### Twitch
 + Non Sub Pimp Points max: Increased to 5000
 + Sub Pimp Points max: Increased to 25000
 + Degrade, Spoil, NoMelee, NoVehicle, NoRanged, and NoRobo have all been manually disabled via code.
+(If you would like this changed please lmk)
 ### Vehicles
 Vehicles have a Minimum and Maximum speed, [min,max].
 + Gyrocopter: Speed increased from [7,10] to [12,24].